 After December 2002, no additional LNAPL was observed to migrate in sentinel wells surrounding the release area.
-The LNAPL plume is considered to be functionally stable, which refers to a condition where there may be some vertical and lateral redistribution of LNAPL, but where additional movement is relatively minor and should not impact ongoing plume management objectives.
+The LNAPL plume is considered to be functionally stable, which refers to a state or condition where there is some vertical and lateral redistribution of LNAPL, but where additional movement is relatively minor and should not impact ongoing plume management objectives.